Kyuu-Ji/htb-write-up/blocky/write-up-blocky.md

 ## Privilege Escalation

-When looking for `sudo` privileges for this user, he can run every command as root.
+When looking for `sudo` privileges for the user _Notch_, he can run every command as root:
 ```markdown
 sudo -l